- Email: Coach I’m thinking about becoming fitness instructor…what does it take?

 Fitness Instructor: Market Your Ass Off!!!

-Granted this is also connected to having a good business plan, but the key to being successful is having a strong name in the marketplace and if you’re wanting people to train then you need to get your name out there for people to see.
+Granted this is also connected to having a good business plan, but the key to being successful is having a strong name in the marketplace.
+If you’re wanting people to train then you need to get your name out there for people to see.

 So how do you do this?

 Well for starters you have social media.
-Social media platforms are huge for promoting your knowledge and for being able to offer value to potential students that are looking for help.
+Social media platforms are huge for promoting your knowledge.
+These are also great for being able to offer value to potential students that are looking for help.

 I’m not talking about your typical Instagram trainers posting selfies around the clock of their latest “pump,” or their latest “workout” either.
 I’m certainly not talking about posting memes with candle lit Yoga either.